kawada708/my_first_project_fft_analysis_/README.md

 This is my first public Python analysis code as a beginner researcher.
-I'm studying thermal convection, and I wrote this script to extract dominant frequencies from time-series data K(t) using FFT.
+I'm studying thermal convection, and I wrote this script to find dominant frequencies from time-series data (such as K(t)) using FFT.
 I'm not an expert programmer, but I wanted to share this code so that lab members and future students can learn from it and use it as a reference.
 ## Notes from a beginner
 - This code includes Japanese.